Magnito14/Trojan/README.md

 - Press CTRL + B on your keyboard to build the application.
 - Enjoy! <3

+## Contributing
+Pull requests are welcome!
+For major refactors, please open an issue first to discuss what you would like to improve.
+Feel free to create a fork of this repository and use the code for any noncommercial purposes.

 ## Disclaimer
 This source is for educational purposes only.
 Do not use this maliciously.
 I am not responsible for any damage caused by this project.